Pay for College

 Standard Application Fee............................. $25

 Rouse Scholars Program Application Fee*... $35

 Some grant funded programs may require a fee.
 Some application fees may be waived for financial need.

 Admission to the Clinical Portion

 of Allied Health Programs (Nursing,

-Cardiovascular Technology, and
+Technology, and Radiologic

 *Students pay this fee instead of the standard application fee.